JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

     | *Fig.6 -  Gas-jet density profile* |

-## How to work
+## How it work
 The interferogram analysis software algorithm works according to the flowchart below:

 ### Accumulated Phase
 The Accumulated Phase map or accumulated phase shift map is obtained from the shifts of the speckle fields from two interferogram images.
 The first is the interferogram image with fringes disturbed due to the presence of gas and the second is a background image with undisturbed fringes.
 According to the flowchart, apply 2D Fourier transforms on both interferograms by transporting them in the frequency domain.
-Applying a Gaussian filter over the region containing the phase shift information [[6]](#reference) and inverting the Fourier transform over two frequency domain maps.
-Finally, we obtain the accumulated (or integrated) phase-shift map $&Delta;&phi;_{z}$ [[6,7]](#reference) along the beam propagation direction (z direction) by the following equation:
+Applying a Gaussian filter over the region containing the phase shift information [[7]](#reference) and inverting the Fourier transform over two frequency domain maps.
+Finally, we obtain the accumulated (or integrated) phase-shift map $&Delta;&phi;_{z}$ [[8, 9]](#reference) along the beam propagation direction (z direction) by the following equation:

 $$ \Delta\phi_{z} =  tan^{-1}\left\lbrack{\phi_{gas} - \phi_{background}}\right\rbrack$$